TjobberTjob/MassSpecPipeline/readme.md

 Example:

-python3 extractor.py PXD000000
+python extractor.py PXD000000

 (2): Usage for all accession in a filtered or unfiltered version of the metadata.
 Goes through all accessions, skips if there's a problem with some of them (and there will be)

 Example:

-python3 extractor.py pride OR python3 extractor.py pridefiltered
+python extractor.py pride OR python3 extractor.py pridefiltered

 (3): Usage for all accession currently in your local directory that has all informations.
 Used if you change a parameter for subimages and you need to rerun everything faster.